 How To Prepare For Camping With Kids

 If you’re thinking of taking the kids camping, there are a few things to sort out before you load up the bags, pack up the car and hit the road.
 These tips for camping with kids are the prep work that will help make sure your family camping adventure runs smooth as silk.
 Most of these were learned through trial and error, and a few I picked up from friends along the way.
+You can also check out our family camping packing list here.

 Pick Your Camping Location And Setting Expectations